teiniker/teiniker-lectures-computerscience/linux/setup/README.md

 We use a Linux system together with free and open source tools.

-Before you start the VM image, make sure that you have the following settings:
+**Before you start the VM** image, make sure that you have done the following settings:
 * **System**: You can increase the memory size if you want (and your PC is supporting it).
 * **Network**: Adapter 1 NAT
 * **USB**: 1.1 Controller
 * **Shared Folder**: Make sure that the directory `C:\shared` exists or change the path to an existing folder.

-After starting the VM, we can use the following accounts have been pre-configured:
+**After starting the VM**, we can use the following accounts have been pre-configured:

 * **Regular user** (should be used by default):
     * username: `student`